-I’ve just received a call from a recruiter at Hays accountancy and Finance in Leicester, I’ll save him the embarrassment of naming him as I’m in a good mood and it’s a sunny Friday.
-He persisted in ringing 4 times in the space of 3 minutes whilst I was on another call.
+I’ve just received a call from a recruiter at a leading accountancy and Finance agency in Leicester.
+The recruiter persisted in ringing 4 times in the space of 3 minutes whilst I was on another call.
 I then answered and he asked me if he could provide any candidates for a bookkeeping role I have advertised, informing me he has some really good candidates on his books.

 Now it doesn’t take much effort to research a company before you call them in this day and age, but it seems that the likes of Hays struggle to train their staff to understand the fundamentals of business development.